davidgilson/Hexagonal-Power-Bank/README.md

 	Did I need to make this?
 Not really, but I find the process incredibly therapeutic.
 I believe a lot of us in the FPV hobby get the same effect.
 You know what I'm talking about!

 	I never intended to release plans for this project.
 However, it was gratifying to receive all the positive attention on the various Facebook groups I posted to.
-So much so, that various people have ended up contributing to tweaks of the design (I apologise for not keeping a list of all your names).
+So much so, that various people have ended up contributing to tweaks of the design (I apologize for not keeping a list of all your names).

 	So, here's a guide as a **THANK YOU** to everyone!